Explore our interactive decarbonization map and live environmental dashboard.

 Youth Education5 min

-Youth Fellows Author Their First Policy Brief on Transit Equity
+Youth Fellows' First Policy Brief on Transit Equity

 Eight high school fellows spent six months analyzing TriMet ridership data and interviewing 200 transit-dependent residents.
 Their policy brief argues that fare-free transit would reduce transportation emissions by 4.2% while eliminating a regressive cost burden on low-income riders.